 The Cosmo can be a very good drink, but of all the vodka cocktails, it is probably the most challenging to prepare properly.
-The drink is classically designed, a New Orleans-style sour, with elements of strong, sweet, sour, and bitter; but without a flavorful base spirit to channel and blend the other elements, the business of properly balancing the remaining sour, sweet, and bitter is a tightrope act.
+The drink is classically designed, a New Orleans-style sour (or arguably, a daisy), with elements of strong, sweet, sour, and bitter; but without a flavorful base spirit to channel and blend the other elements, the business of properly balancing the remaining sour, sweet, and bitter is a tightrope act.

 The Cosmopolitan Cocktail

 - ¾ oz cranberry juice (Ocean Spray)

 Shake with ice until very cold; double strain into a chilled cocktail glass.
 Garnish with lime wedge or twist.